G00364690/python-project/README.md

 #### Box plotting
 Looking at each variable individually can help us see interesting trends among the various species to help identify them from each other.
 Simple box plots for each measurement variable can show very clearly the separation and grouping of the various species when analysed by measurement variables in turn.
 (See Figures 1-4)

-sbn.boxplot(x="Species",y="SepalLengthCm",data=data)
-sbn.boxplot(x="Species",y="SepalWidthCm",data=data)
-sbn.boxplot(x="Species",y="PetalLengthCm",data=data)
-sbn.boxplot(x="Species",y="PetalWidthCm",data=data)
+sbn.boxplot(x="Species",y="SepalLengthCm",data=data) # Figure 1:  Visual confirmation of Sepal length distinguishable across 3 species
+sbn.boxplot(x="Species",y="SepalWidthCm",data=data) # Figure 2: Visual confirmation of Sepal width indistinguishable between VER/VIR
+sbn.boxplot(x="Species",y="PetalLengthCm",data=data) # Figure 3: Visual confirmation of large variance in Virginica relative to Setosa sbn.boxplot(x="Species",y="PetalWidthCm",data=data) # Figure 4 Visual confirmation of large variance in Virginica

 #### Facet Grids
 Having looked at the measurement variables individually plotted, now we can progress into plotting 2 at a time.
 Using Facet Grids we can plot each of the species simply by looking at 2 of the 4 measurements.
 Some obvious examples to plot are Sepal v Sepal, Petal v Petal, Length v Length, Width v Width.
 (See Figures 5-8)

-Here a very interesting correlation comes to the fore, showing that the 3 species can be easily categorised into distinctive species when considering only Petal length and Petal width. (see Figure 6)
+Here a very interesting correlation comes to the fore, showing that the 3 species can be easily categorised into distinctive species when considering only Petal length and Petal width. (see Figure 6).

-sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "SepalWidthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "SepalWidthCm").add_legend() # Figure 5
-sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "PetalLengthCm", "PetalWidthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "PetalLengthCm", "PetalWidthCm").add_legend() # Figure 6
-sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "PetalLengthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "PetalLengthCm").add_legend() # Figure 7
-sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalWidthCm", "PetalWidthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalWidthCm", "PetalWidthCm").add_legend() # Figure 8

 #### Pair Plots
 A more advanced technique for plotting all 3 species of iris flower against all combinations of multiple measurement variables together, the use of a pair plot will confirm the work done by our Facet Grids for the combinations specified above, but also test other less obvious combinations for correlation.

+sbn.pairplot(data, hue="Species",size=3, diag_kind="hist") # Figure 9

+Running the PairPlot above using the seaborn library allows us to generate Figure 9 and confirm our hypothesis surrounding the correlation between Petal Length and Petal Width being the clearest indicator across the 3 species when attempting to classify an unknown iris sample.